thassio-vinicius/github_stats_app/README.md

 Github Stats Mobile app developed with Flutter and the GitHub API.
 It performs heavy batched computations seamlessly that allows the user to see a full count of each letter that appears in any public repository for up to two different Programming Languages.

+Built in accordance with Flutter's BLoC pattern and Clean Arch principles, below are the main packages used and their responsibility:

+- State Management: flutter_bloc, more specifically Cubits
+- Dependency Injection: get_it
+- Internationalization: intl and flutter_localizations
+- HTTP requests: Dio
+- Navigation: go_router
+- Testing: mocktail

 <p float="left">
   <img src="./previews/preview1.png" width="125" />
   <img src="./previews/preview2.png" width="125" />